← Back to Blog

 Is the treatment similar to a clinic appointment?

 Yes.
-For routine management of thick toenails, the overall treatment is very similar to a clinic appointment.
-The main difference is simply that we bring the equipment to you.
+For routine thick toenail care, treatment is much the same as it would be in clinic.
+The main difference is that we bring the equipment to you.

 • Professional podiatry instruments brought to your home